 - 1 tablespoon sugar

 - Make the dough: In a large bowl mix the sugar, the ground cinnamon, baking powder, the baking soda and salt.
 Add the olive oil, the orange juice, the raki (or grappa) and the cinnamon extract and whisk for one minute until the sugar is dissolved.

-- Put sesame in a fine sieve, rinse and drain.
-Add one tablespoon sugar and mix well (this will help the seeds to stick on the cookies).
+Put the sesame in a fine sieve, rinse and drain.
+Add the one tablespoon sugar and mix well (this will help the seeds to stick on the cookies).

 - Preheat your oven to 350°F (175°C)